 - A multitude of Fuji Views 🙂

-The Tokinosumika resort is one of the few places I know in Japan that has a huge selection of things to do and see all available in the same complex.
-It also has great views of Mt Fuji.
-It is an ideal location to travel with family.
-It has plenty to do for a day out, and even more available to patrons of it’s accommodation, but please note there are charges for some facilities and activities.
+The Toki no sumika resort is one of the few places I know in Japan that has a huge selection of things to do and see all available in the same complex.
+Moreover, it also has great Mt Fuji views.
+Furthermore, it is an ideal location to travel with family.
+In addition, it has plenty to do for a day out, and even more available to patrons of it’s accommodation, but please note there are charges for some facilities and activities.
 They are a very child friendly establishment with a huge selection of attractions some of which are listed below.
 It is also pet friendly and has a pet hotel on the premises.
 They have self catering accommodation as well as a choice of hotels.

 The cheapest accommodation option within the resort are the tepees.
 The tepees have futons, but nothing else, and sleep up to 6 people.
 There are toilet and bathing facilities for people who stay in the tepees, and you can rent/buy necessities (e.g toothbrush, facecloth) from the reception.
 (2015 Teepees no longer available for private hire).
 A list of the hotels and accommodation options are listed below.

-The list of activities available a the Tokinosumika resort is impressive.
+The list of activities available a the Toki no sumika resort is impressive.
 On our first visit we enjoyed a travelling exhibition that was been shown at the Sakura Temple.
 We walked through the nature trails enjoying the number of water features in the resort.
-We visited the Giant Bell, observed some tennis games and soccer matches, relaxed in the Wood and Tree Museum and stopped in to watch potters at work.
+We visited the Bell of Love (Japan’s 2nd biggest bell), observed some tennis games and soccer matches, relaxed in the Wood and Tree Museum and stopped in to watch potters at work.
 With the kids, as they were only toddlers, they were just happy to play outdoors and go for walks.
-There are playgrounds and a playroom available for guests of the resort.
+In addition, there are playgrounds and a playroom available for guests of the resort.
 There are also a number of sports facilities available such as tennis, basketball and badminton courts.
 They also have fishing, a mountain trampoline, some shops and in the summer you can use the outdoor pool.
 You can rent segways or bikes.
-You can pay to try your hand at pottery or pitch and putt or even ice skating.
-They even have a doctor and clinic on the premises during certain times.
+In addition, you can pay to try your hand at pottery or pitch and putt or even ice skating.
+Moreover, they even have a doctor and clinic on the premises during certain times.
 I’ve tried to summarise their facilities below.